StrickTechnologies/Strick.PlusCon/docs/grid.md

 These styles can be overridden at the column, row, and cell level.

 Styling for all the grid's column headers can be set via the `ColumnHeaderCellStyle`, and `ColumnHeaderContentStyle` properties.
 These styles can be overridden for each column.
+Rendering of column headers can be controlled via the `ShowColumnHeaders` property.

 The `Title`, `Subtitle` and `Footer` properties are `StyledText` objects.
 See the [doc for the `TextStyle` and `StyledText` classes](textStyle.md#styledtext-class)